The Most Iconic Landmarks in Each Hudson Valley County

 A climb along Mohican Trail leads to one of the most awe-inspiring views in the whole of the Hudson Valley.
 On a cloudless day, visitors can see the White Mountains of New Hampshire, the Green Mountains of Vermont, the Berkshire Mountains of Massachusetts, the Helderberg Mountains of New York, and the Connecticut Valley.

 Route 23A, Haines Falls

-This Greene County waterfall is a favorite with local Instagrammers for obvious reasons.
+This Greene County waterfall is a favorite with local Instagrammers for obvious reasons, and has been the subject of art and literature for centuries.
 The highest cascading waterfall in New York is picture perfect.

 Located in picturesque Catskill, New York, the former home of Hudson River School founder Thomas Cole houses scenic landscape paintings that embody the artistic movement.

 2 Riverbank Lane, Cornwall-on-Hudson

 Located in charming Cornwall-on-Hudson, Riverbank is a classic Italianate abode with 19th century origins.
 It sits on the list of the National Register of Historic Places and the State Register of Historic Places.